avo-hq/docs.avohq.io/docs/2.0/fields/trix.md

 :::

 :::option `hide_attachment_filename`
-Hides the name of the attachment from the upload output in the field value.
+Hides the attachment's name from the upload output in the field value.

 <!-- @include: ./../common/default_boolean_false.md-->
 :::

 :::option `hide_attachment_filesize`
-Hides the size of the attachment from the upload output in the field value.
+Hides the attachment size from the upload output in the field value.

 <!-- @include: ./../common/default_boolean_false.md-->
 :::

 :::option `hide_attachment_url`
-Hides the URL of the attachment from the upload output in the field value.
+Hides the attachment URL from the upload output in the field value.

 <!-- @include: ./../common/default_boolean_false.md-->
 :::